 Alternative Minimum Tax (AMT)

 Certain tax filers must use an alternative calculation of tax liability if they benefit from certain tax expenditures and the tax that they would owe under the alternative method exceeds what they would owe under the regular method.
 The purpose of the AMT is to ensure that tax filers that take advantage of tax expenditures pay a minimum amount of tax on that preferentially treated income.
-The California AMT applies to both individual and corporate tax filers, and the federal AMT only applies to individual filers.
+California has an AMT for both individual tax filers and corporate tax filers.
+The corporate AMT is paid by only around 1% of corporate tax filers and accounts for less than 1% of corporate tax revenues.
+It does not prevent corporations from using tax credits to reduce their tax liability.

 Asset